spiroka/gergotakacs.dev/src/blog/color-theory-for-dummies/index.md

 A gamut – just like a color space – is a **range of colors**.
 The difference is that gamut refers to the colors that **a device** (eg. a monitor or printer) **can display or reproduce within a color space**.

 With the new color spaces in CSS we can take advantage of wide gamut displays.
-While browsers are smart enough to approximate high definition colors on non-HD devices, providing a fallback ourselves can yield better results.
+While browsers are smart enough to approximate high definition colors on devices that don't support them, providing a fallback ourselves can yield better results.
 Just like with other device characteristics, we will use a media query to check if the user's display supports a specific gamut.

 ```css
 p {